shreeraamg/spring-application/README.md

 - ~~Create a Monorepo.~~
 - Learn and create Unit Tests.
 - Send an email when the user's password has been changed or reset.
+- ~~Add Category field to Resource~~
+- Create an API that accepts a list of resources and saves all.
+(Create multiple resources in one go)